What is the difference between what you teach and jiujitsu?

 - Test and apply the techniques under adrenal stress

 - Improve the teaching method and technical understanding.

 Total Ryu is a traditional system that has roots going back a long, long time.
 However, we do include modern techniques that address updated types of attacks and methodologies.
 Some examples:

 - Traditional punching as opposed to modern punching

 - Western wrestling attacks or low body attacks to takedowns

 - Modern knife and gun use

-Total Ryu uses traditional tactics, techniques and principles combined with modern ideas to come up with defenses and offenses against the above types of methods and many more.
-Many traditional techniques with small tweaks work wonderfully in modern situations and many times nothing needs changed.
-This is due to the fact that Total Ryu comes from a non sport or combative martial art.
+Total Ryu uses traditional tactics, techniques and principles combined with modern ideas to come up with defenses and offenses against these types of attacks, and others.
+Many traditional techniques, with small tweaks, work wonderfully in current situations; just as often, nothing needs to be changed.
+This is because Total Ryu comes from a combative martial art, rather than a sport.

-We do have ground survival applications and we look at the ground tactics as exactly that, surviving the ground.
-We also strike from the ground, sweep, lock, choke and do what ever is needed to get into a better place, on our feet.
-When one is on the ground in a real fight, the asphalt, concrete, rocks, etc play havoc on ones body, not to mention the other guy that will more than likely be kicking you in the head.
-However, sometimes going to the ground is what is needed.
-That is why traditional Jujitsu or Jiu jitsu has what is known as sacrifice techniques.
-These techniques use one’s body weight and the motion given to throw an opponent.
-The finish in these situations almost always uses a very fast and destructive joint break or choke and then moves to a stand up position.
+We do teach ground survival applications, but we look at the ground tactics as precisely that: surviving the ground.
+We also strike from the ground, sweep, lock, choke and do whatever is needed to back on our feet.
+When one is on the ground in a real fight, the asphalt, concrete, rocks, etc. play havoc on one’s body—not to mention the other guy that will likely be kicking you in the head.
+However, sometimes going to the ground is what is needed, and that’s why traditional jujitsu or jiu jitsu has what is known as sacrifice techniques that use one’s body weight and they opponent’s motion to throw them.
+The finish in these situations almost always uses a swift and destructive joint break or choke and then moves back to a standing position.

-So there you have it.
-I could go on and on, and maybe I went on too long.
-However, if you want to learn what works in the real world and learn an art that will keep you learning and growing for a long time, then Total Ryu is the one you have been looking for.
+And there you have it.
+I could go on and on, and maybe I went on for too long.
+However, if you want to learn what works in the real world and learn an art that will keep you learning and growing for a long time, look no farther than Total Ryu.